mozilla-spidermonkey/jsparagus/js-quirks.md

 *   *LeftHandSideExpression* is used to the left of `=` in assignment, and as the operand of postfix `++` and `--`.
 But this is way too lax;
-    most expressions shouldn't be assigned to:
+    most expressions shouldn’t be assigned to:

     ```js
     1 = 0;  // matches the formal grammar, SyntaxError by an early error rule